nlovell/laravel_qna_platform/README.md

 ### Section 1: Getting to Grips

 #### 1 through 4: Introduction

 It was a bit of preamble talking about Laravel, configuration, and why we use MVC stuff.
 Easy.

 #### 5: Setting up some new routes

 Apparently the course hasn't been updated for PHP 7.4 yet, but aside from that it was easy enough.

 #### 6: Blade (not the vampire slayer)

+Started to customise the Welcome Blade, by adding Bootstrap and my own content.
+Also, a ramble about why we aren't learning CSS in this course.

 #### 7: Blade 2 (still not the vampire slayer)

+Template time.
+In this episode, I split out the Welcome Blade into three components - the `topnav`, the `template`, and the `welcome` blade.
+The `template` includes all the CSS imports for the entire site.
+Nifty!

 #### 8: